CarInsurance.com Insights

 Where to buy gap insurance: Compare your options

-Gap insurance is the cheapest when you purchase it from your insurance company, and you can cancel it anytime.
+Gap insurance is cheapest when you purchase it from your insurance company, and you can cancel it at any time.
 In the table below, see an overview of how these options compare.

 Buying gap insurance from your auto insurer

-You can start with your auto insurance company as you seek out gap insurance providers.
-Many major auto insurers, including State Farm, Nationwide, Progressive, Allstate, USAA, AAA and Esurance, offer stand-alone gap insurance or coverage as an add-on to your existing policy, but not all do.
+Many major auto insurers, including State Farm, Nationwide, Progressive, Allstate, USAA, AAA and Esurance, offer gap coverage as an add-on to your existing policy, but not all do.
 You may need to shop around.

-“You will reap significant savings by adding gap insurance to your current auto insurance policy versus purchasing separate coverage from a car dealer or financing company,” Friedlander says.
+“You will reap significant savings by adding gap insurance to your current auto insurance policy versus purchasing separate coverage from a car dealer or financing company,” Friedlander said.

 Below is a list of insurance providers that offer gap coverage.